visahaarala/jazzchords/README.md

 On a desktop use (`shift`-)`tab`, `space`, `esc` and `arrow` keys to navigate.

 Tested desktop browsers (on Mac Os X): Chrome, Safari, Opera and Firefox.
-Chrome and Opera seem to work the best.
-Firefox has problems with chord layout.
 Safari has problems with `tab` navigation.

 Written with React, Typescript & SCSS using [Vite](https://vitejs.dev).
 Deployed at [vercel.com](vercel.com).